tuanhuynht1/Text_File_Compressor/readme.txt

 To compress a text file:

-    Run the executable along as the keyword "compress" as the second argument and the filename as the third argument.
+    Run the executable along with the keyword "compress" as the second argument and the filename as the third argument.
     Ex--    a.exe compress text.txt

     After the program executes, it will compress the original text file, and